MTanguin/The-Health-Impacts-and-Mortality-Risk-of-Air-Pollution/README.md

 ## Scope:

-The study covers a period of 5 years (2015-2019) and includes data on air quality, mortality rates, and disease burden associated with air pollution from a variety of countries.
+The study covered a period of 5 years (2015-2019) and includes data on air quality, mortality rates, and disease burden associated with air pollution from a variety of countries.
 The focus is on the health impacts and mortality risk associated with exposure to ambient household air pollution, ambient particulate matter pollution, ambient ozone pollution, and air pollution caused by solid fuels.

 ## Limitations: